Benedictine College, Atchison, KS | June 22 - 26

 How many teens can we bring with our group?

 In order to make sure that as many parishes can attend as possible, we ask that you limit your group to 15 total, including chaperones, but not including priests.
 Remember, if you bring any male teens, you must have a male chaperone.
 If you bring any female teens, you must have a female chaperone.

 Is there first aid available on campus?

 We will have very basic first aid (band aids, Tylenol, Tums, etc.).
 For any major needs, you will need to go to the local hospital.
 Please make sure the group leader brings first aid supplies as well.

-Registration opens on Monday, February 2, 2015 at 10:00 am Eastern.
-LTLC has been known to fill-up quickly, so make sure you register sooner rather than later.
+Click the link below to register.
+LTLC has been known to fill-up quickly, so make sure you register sooner rather than later!

 Pricing / Paperwork